judy-kimsohui/judy-kimsohui/README.md

 ### Hi there 👋
+Hello, my name is Sohui Kim, and I majored in Biomedical Engineering and Software at Chung-Ang University.
+I dream of becoming a developer and am currently enhancing my technical skills through consistent development activities.
+Please look forward to my future growth.

+I have experienced the following technologies:

 <!--
 **sodaakim/sodaakim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.